Trellis-Deployment/trellis/README.md

 1. Install the package dependencies - `cd trellis` and `npm install`
 1. Now install packages in the client directory - `cd client` and `npm install`
 1. Next we need to locally build and push a docker image to ECR
+   1. In the `docker-container` there is a `Dockerfile` in which `Line 1-3` has options for different CPU architectures.
+By default, it's set to run on an intel CPU.
+If your CPU Architecture is either AMD or ARM based, please choose the corresponding line and comment out the others.
-   1. In `docker-container` is a script called `build-and-push-to-aws.sh` build and image and loads it to AWS ECR.
+   1. In the same `docker-container` there is a script called `build-and-push-to-aws.sh` build and image and loads it to AWS ECR.
    1. The script uses the AWS CLI to get your AWS account number, and defaults to the region 'us-east-1' - change these values in the script if you so desire
    1. Make the `/docker-container/build-and-push-to-aws.sh` executable with `chmod a+rx build-and-push-to-aws.sh`
    1. run `./build-and-push-to-aws.sh`
    1. If you like, go to ECR in the AWS console and verify the container exists
-1. Run `npx sst deploy` from the root directory of the project.
+1. Return to the root directory of the project run `npx sst deploy`
 1. Copy the site URL that is logged during the deploy
    - Copy this url into the Callback URL and append `/gitRedirect`
    - Copy this url into the Setup URL and select `Redirect on update`